small0live/minerva-wp/README.md

 ## References

+Baron-Cohen, S., Wheelwright, S., Hill, J., Raste, Y., & Plumb, I. (2001).
+The “Reading the Mind in the Eyes” Test Revised Version: A study with normal adults, and adults with Asperger Syndrome or high-functioning Autism.
+The Journal of Child Psychology and Psychiatry and Allied Disciplines, 42(2), 241–251.

 Booth, B. M., Vrzakova, H., Mattingly, S. M., Martinez, G. J., Faust, L., & D’Mello, S. K. (2022).
 Toward Robust Stress Prediction in the Age of Wearables: Modeling Perceived Stress in a Longitudinal Study With Information Workers.
 IEEE Transactions on Affective Computing, 13(4), 2201–2217.

+Fiore, S. M., Warta, S. F., Best, A., Newton, O. B., & LaViola, J. J. (2017).
+Developing a theoretical framework of task complexity for research on visualization in support of decision making under uncertainty.
+Proceedings of the Human Factors and Ergonomics Society Annual Meeting, 61(1), 1193–1197.

 Gosling, S. D., Rentfrow, P. J., & Swann, W. B., Jr. (2003).
 A Very Brief Measure of the Big Five Personality Domains.
 Journal of Research in Personality, 37, 504-528.